computations/SunStar/doc/writeup.md

 between any two taxa.
 Fortunately we are working with trees, so the path to any two nodes is unique.
 Therefore, if we find a path, we have found the only path.
-So, the strategy to find a path between to nodes is to calculate the list of parents for each node.
-Once we have this list, we walk the list, starting from the parent side, until we find a difference.
+So, the strategy to find a path between to nodes is to calculate the list of ancestors for each node.
+Once we have this list, we walk the list, starting from the rootside, until we find a difference.
 Then, the remaining nodes in the list, plus the node right before the divergence, is the path between the two nodes.